keepcosmos/readability/README.md

 ### Options

-If result is different with your expectation, you can add options.
+If the result is different from your expectations, you can add options to customize it.

 #### Example
 ```elixir